-This discussion is limited to certain U.S. federal income tax considerations to beneficial owners of our securities who are initial purchasers of a Class A ordinary share pursuant to this offering and hold the Class A ordinary share as a capital asset within the meaning of Section 1221 of the U.S. Internal Revenue Code of 1986, as amended (the "Code").
-This discussion assumes that any distributions made (or deemed made) by us on our Class A ordinary shares and any consideration received (or deemed received) by a holder in consideration for the sale or other disposition of our securities will be in U.S. dollars.
-This discussion is a summary only and does not consider all aspects of U.S. federal income taxation that may be relevant to the acquisition, ownership and disposition of our Class A ordinary shares by a prospective investor in light of its particular circumstances, including:
+This discussion is limited to certain U.S. federal income tax considerations to beneficial owners of our securities who are initial purchasers of a unit pursuant to this offering and hold the unit and each component of the unit as a capital asset within the meaning of Section 1221 of the U.S. Internal Revenue Code of 1986, as amended (the "Code").
+This discussion assumes that the ordinary shares and warrants will trade separately and that any distributions made (or deemed made) by us on our ordinary shares and any consideration received (or deemed received) by a holder in consideration for the sale or other disposition of our securities will be in U.S. dollars.
+This discussion is a summary only and does not consider all aspects of U.S. federal income taxation that may be relevant to the acquisition, ownership and disposition of a unit by a prospective investor in light of its particular circumstances, including:

-- our sponsor, founders, officers or directors; - banks, financial institutions or financial services entities; - · broker-dealers; - taxpayers that are subject to the mark-to-market accounting rules; - tax-exempt entities; - S corporations; - governments or agencies or instrumentalities thereof; - insurance companies; - · regulated investment companies; - real estate investment trusts; - controlled foreign corporations; - · passive foreign investment companies; - expatriates or former long-term residents of the United States; - persons that actually or constructively own 5% or more (by vote or value) of our voting shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or - U.S. Holders whose functional currency is not the U.S. dollar.
+- our sponsor, founders, officers or directors; - banks, financial institutions or financial services entities; - broker-dealers; - taxpayers that are subject to the mark-to-market accounting rules; - tax-exempt entities; - S corporations; - governments or agencies or instrumentalities thereof; - insurance companies; - regulated investment companies; - real estate investment trusts; - controlled foreign corporations; - passive foreign investment companies; - expatriates or former long-term residents of the United States; - persons that actually or constructively own 5% or more (by vote or value) of our voting shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or - U.S. Holders whose functional currency is not the U.S. dollar.